gjchong25/notes/django2.md

 A form in HTML is a way to obtain user input.
 It operates by defining fields with unique names (that will eventually correspond to variable names in Python) and a submit field that will make either a GET or POST request to a specific route defined using the `method` and `action` parameters.

+Something also interesting is the inclusion of a `{% csrf_token %}`, which is a security measure that prevents other sites from making requests to `POST /` on our behalf.

 Note that in this case, we’re making a POST request to the `/` route, which we already use to render a template, accepting a GET request by default.
 Let’s edit our splash view to handle a possible POST request before rendering a template.
 We can do this by checking if `request.method` is equal to `“POST”` before handling our associated post logic.
 In particular, we can retrieve our POST request parameters by using the dictionary `request.POST`.
 Let’s print out the note title and body as following in our `splash` view:

 ```python